royrusso/royrusso.github.io/blog/2023-07-21-measuring-developer-performance.md

 <img src={Image3} className="doc_image"/>
 </p>

 Lastly, we've added a handy table that displays all of the issues an assignee has worked on in the selected sprints, along with the churn count for each issue.
-I've blogged about [churn count](jira-tracking-issue-churn.html) before, and being able to track high churn counts to specific Assigneed or Creators in Jira is an added benefit.